hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 ### Enabling Auto Mic option

-Enabling the auto open mic, allows the user to talk with the IVA, and activate even if the mic button is not pressed on chat.
-This makes it user friendly depending on the IVA personality.
+Once a bot response is sent, the user has to click on the mic icon to send a new message.
+When we enable the **Auto Open Mic** option, after the bot response is sent, IVA opens up the mic automatically and user can send their message.
+This makes the IVA more user friendly.

 Note - If changes are made in Bot says, you have to save the data to test the IVA.
 If changes are made in User says, you will have to save, then train the IVA and later you can test the IVA.